 The Obligations of SAHs

 As noted in the Sponsorship Agreement, a SAH should monitor the activities of its CGs and co-sponsors to ensure that they fulfill their sponsorship responsibilities.
 The Sponsorship Agreement also notes that IRCC is responsible for monitoring the SAH, its CGs and co-sponsors.
 The Best Practices for Monitoring Resource Kit can help SAHs with monitoring their CGs and co-sponsors.

-Broadly speaking, the responsibilities of a sponsoring group can be categorized into two areas: responsibilities that should be carried our before the arrival of refugees and responsibilities that should be implemented after the arrival of refugees.
+Broadly speaking, the financial and settlement responsibilities of a sponsoring group can be categorized into two areas: responsibilities that should be carried our before the arrival of refugees and responsibilities that should be implemented after the arrival of refugees.

 Each of these areas requires the sponsoring group to carry out a set of actions or activities that result in positive sponsorship outcomes and experiences.
 Below are the main duties under these broad categories.

 All sponsors should partner with an IRCC-funded settlement agency for support in carrying out responsibilities.
 You can make an initial contact prior to the refugees’ arrival, and use the agency’s services once the newcomers arrive.
 Where there is no agency within a reasonable travel distance, look into the online services that some agencies provide.